 We discuss the link between transactions and authorization objects.
 This will in turn help us to understand how the authorization objects are pulled into the role during maintenance.

-Its possib executing all roles w impacted Enterprise StAtable to change the program which conrad roles.
-Also Ematructuree an authorized in m PFCG_O ain the org fie certain auth ail:‐ srinivasu zation field t ORGFIELD_eld it should fields like A26 Narravula@to an org lev_CREATE.d only be run Activity canN.S@gmail.comvel for the pu.
-However, sn after a thorn never be chRINIVASULUurpose of sec since this prorogue analyshanged to anCHOUDARYcurity beogram impacts sis of all n org level.
+SPRO - E Its possible executing all roles w impacted Enterprise StAtable to change the program which Conrad roles.
+Also Ematructuree an authorized in m PFCG_O ain the org fie certain auth ail:‐ Srinivasa zation field t ORGFIELD_eld it should fields like A26 Narravula@to an org lev_CREATE.d only be run Activity canN.S@gmail.comvel for the pu.
+However, sn after a thorn never be chRINIVASULUurpose of sec since this prorogue analysand to anCHOUDARYcurity program impacts sis of all n org level.

 SAP Query Security – A Simple Case Study